Jaehoon-Sung/jaehoon-sung-mysql-masterbook/README.md

 >
 > ```
 >
-> **BE CAREFUL!** Let's assume that string values already exist in a certain column named `nickname`.
-Then, the data type of the `nickname` column cannot be changed into a `INT` type or some number types.
-So it is more desirable that we should not make any major situation where we change data types in SQL.
+> **BE CAREFUL!** This command does not work for all kinds of types.
+For example, let's assume that string values already exist in a certain column named `nickname`.
+Then, the data type of the `nickname` column cannot be changed into an `INT` type or some number types.
+So it is more desirable that we should not make any major situation where we should change data types using `MODIFY COLUMN` in SQL.
 In practice, DB managers create a totally new table with desired types, and copy data appropriately from the table to be changed.

 > #### Command to delete a column
 >